-• When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
-Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires.

-- Safety chains must always be used between your vehicle and trailer.
+- When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires. - Safety chains must always be used between your vehicle and trailer.
 Always connect the chains to the frame or hook retainers of the vehicle hitch.
 Cross the chains under the trailer tongue and allow enough slack for turning corners. - Vehicles with trailers should not be parked on a grade.
 When parking, apply the parking brake on the tow vehicle.
 Put the tow vehicle automatic transmission in PARK.
-With a manual transmission, shift the transmission into REVERSE.
-And with 4-wheel drive vehicles. make sure the transfer case is not in NEUTRAL.
-Always, block or "chock" the trailer wheels. - GCWR must not be exceeded. - Total weight must be distributed between the tow vehicle and the trailer so that the following four ratings are not exceeded: - 1.
-GVWR
+For four-wheel drive vehicles, make sure the transfer case is not in NEUTRAL.
+Always, block or "chock" the trailer wheels

+- GCWR must not be exceeded.

+- Total weight must be distributed between the tow vehicle and the trailer so that the following four ratings are not exceeded:

+- 1. GVWR

 - 2. GTW

 - 3. GAWR

 - 4. Tongue weight rating for the trailer hitch utilized (This requirement may limit the ability to always achieve the 10% to 15% range of tongue weight as a percentage of total trailer weight.)